uperl/App-cpangitify/README.md

 # CAVEATS

-Currently only works on UNIX like operating systems with rm, cp and a tar which automatically decompresses compressed tars.

 Each commit belongs to the CPAN author who submitted the corresponding release, therefore `git blame` may not be that useful for the imported portion of your new repository history.